WellthCare

 The Hidden Reason Behind Therapy Session Limits

 If you've ever had to explain a therapy session cap to an employee, you know the feeling.
-You're caught between compassion and cost, between supporting mental health and managing a benefits budget that's already stretched thin.
+You're stuck between compassion and cost, between supporting mental health and managing a benefits budget that's already stretched thin.
 But what if the real issue isn't the number 20, 30, or 40?
-What if it's the entire system that puts that number there in the first place?
+What if it's the entire system that decides on that number in the first place?

-The standard debate around session limits is tired.
+The standard debate around therapy session limits is tired.
 Clinicians push for more access, finance points to rising claims, and HR ensures parity compliance.
-Yet, this misses the core flaw: therapy limits are a symptom of a benefits architecture that finances sickness rather than investing in health.
+But it misses the core flaw: therapy limits are a symptom of a benefits architecture that finances sickness rather than investing in health.

 The Perverse Math of Traditional Benefits

-In a conventional insurance or self-funded plan, every dollar spent on care is treated as a loss.
+Under a conventional plan, every dollar spent on care is treated as a loss.
 Whether it's for surgery or a therapy session, the goal is to minimize payouts.
 Here's the kicker: the entity managing the benefit has no financial stake in your employee's long-term recovery.
 Their success is measured by reducing claims this year, not by boosting productivity or retention next year.
+Think about it.

 • A successful course of therapy can reduce absenteeism, improve focus, and prevent costly physical health issues down the line.